 Patapso Valley State Park In Maryland Has Swinging Bridges, Ruins, Camping, Waterfalls, And Trails

 Regardless of whether the weather is warm or cool, most of us are usually up for an outdoor adventure when we have free time.
 You can experience a plethora of activities at Patapsco Valley State Park in Maryland.
 Head here for swinging bridges, ruins, camping, waterfalls, trails, and so much more.
-You could spend days (or weeks) exploring all of the areas this park has to offer, and still have more to see.
+You could spend days (or weeks) exploring all of the areas this park has to offer and still have more to see.
 Seriously.
 Read on for the details, and happy exploring!
+What are your favorite state parks in Maryland?
+Let us know!

-For more information about Patapsco Valley State Park, including trail maps, campsites and more, visit the official website.
+For more information about Patapsco Valley State Park, including trail maps, campsites, and more, visit the official state parks website.
 Have you been to Patapsco Valley State Park in Maryland?
 Share your experience in the comments!
-Then check out these 11 beautiful state parks in Maryland that will knock your socks off.
+Then check out these beautiful state parks in Maryland that will knock your socks off.

 What is the most scenic state park in Maryland?